rbxmath/rbxmath.github.io/_pages/course.md

 ### Exercises
-Completing exercises is a necessary step in the process of learning math.
+Completing exercises is a crucial step in the process of learning math.
 As such, math and coding exercises will be assigned each week, which you are strongly encouraged to complete.
-The coding exercises will build on the code that is presented in the weekly coding lecture.
-By the end of the semester, you will have programmed your own linear algebra library for use in Roblox.
+The coding exercises will extend the content from the weekly coding lecture, and by the end of the course, you will have your very own linear algebra library.

 ## Course Topics and Schedule